udamir/patchpack/readme.md

 <img alt="npm" src="https://img.shields.io/npm/v/patchpack"> <img alt="npm type definitions" src="https://img.shields.io/npm/types/patchpack"> <img alt="GitHub" src="https://img.shields.io/npm/l/patchpack">

 A binary JsonPatch serializer based on schema.
 Efficiently encode state object and JsonPatch in to compact byte buffers and then decode them back in to objects on the receiver.
-Integrates very well with observable state and with WebSockets.
+Integrates very well with observable state and WebSockets.

 Originally it was part of [mosx](https://github.com/udamir/mosx) framework, but then it moved to separate package.